Visiting Yosemite in September

 things to do in september

 You can also enjoy a Yosemite camping trip in September and soak up the magic of the outdoors with many conveniences of not being in the backcountry.
 There are many campgrounds in the valley, but make sure to reserve them far in advance to get a site.
-There is also biking in the Valley, with 12 miles of paved and flat bike trail which provide a great alternative to driving if you are planning on staying around the valley.
+Twelve miles of paved and flat bike trails provide a great alternative to driving if you are planning on staying around the valley.
 Not only will you get to experience Yosemite from the open air of a bike, but you can also bypass those long lines of traffic on the roads.
-Whitewater rafting is available just outside the park in September and is a popular options as well as still water rafting, also known as floating.
+Whitewater rafting is available just outside the park in September and is a popular option.
 You can rent floats at Curry Village and take your time drifting down the calm Merced River.
-There is also horseback riding, fishing, and wildlife viewing that all afford visitors chances to see the park from a different perspective.
+There is also horseback riding, fishing, and wildlife viewing that offer visitors opportunities to see the park from a different perspective.

 Things to see in September

-There are almost as many things to see as there are to do in Yosemite in September and the choice is up to you of what piques your interest around the park.
+There are almost as many things to see as there are to do in Yosemite in September, and the choice is up to you of what piques your interest around the park.
 Here are two lists, one of the famous and crowded sights that some would like to visit, and the other of the lesser known but no less impressive sights for those who want to try to escape the crowds.
-Neither list is exhaustive so make sure to do your own research on what you would like to see in the park.
+Neither list is exhaustive, so do your research on what you would like to see in the park.

 Classic– but crowded– options

-Tunnel View: This pull out on the main road into the valley is not to be passed without a stop even if you’ve seen it before.
-Perhaps the most photographed spot in the entire park, the tunnel view gives you a view from the southern end of the valley with El Capitan and Bridalveil falls in the foreground and Half Dome rising up in the distance.
-If you catch this spot at sunrise there will be less crowds and the warm light will give an entirely new perspective on this overlook in the same way it does at sunset (except with more crowds).
+Tunnel View: This pull-out on the main road into the valley will not be passed without a stop, even if you’ve seen it before.
+Perhaps the most photographed spot in the entire park, the tunnel view gives you a view from the valley’s southern end, with El Capitan and Bridalveil falling in the foreground and Half Dome rising up in the distance.
+If you catch this spot at sunrise, there will be fewer crowds, and the warm light will give an entirely new perspective on this overlook in the same way it does at sunset (except with more crowds).

 Granite Monoliths: Half Dome and El Capitan; these massive pieces of granite are not to be missed, but don’t worry– you literally can’t miss them.
-The outstanding features of the park besides the thundering waterfalls, these monoliths are worth more than a glance out the car window.
-Get up close or even to the base of these huge stones and try to get some perspective on how large they really are.
+The outstanding features of the park, besides the thundering waterfalls, these monoliths are worth more than a glance out the car window.
+Get up close or even to the base of these huge stones and try to get some perspective on their size.
 You can also grab some binoculars and try to see rock climbers clinging to the rock’s face.
 They look like ants on these massive monoliths.

 ROAD LESS TRAVELED OPTIONS

-Taft Point: Taft Point is only a short walk from a bus stop one away from Glacier Point, but not many visitors go to it because of the short trek and because it is overshadowed by the fame of Glacier Point.
+Taft Point: Taft Point is only a short walk from a bus stop one away from Glacier Point, but not many visitors go to it because of the short trek and because the fame of Glacier Point overshadows it.
 This overlook requires a short hike, but the view of absolutely worth it.
-Away from the crowds at Glacier Point which looks east, Taft Point looks north as you stand on the top of the cliff straight across the valley from El Capitan.
-Besides the fewer crowds, Taft Point allows brave visitors to get the iconic pictures at the edge of a 3,000 ft cliff that plummets to the valley floor.
+Away from the crowds at Glacier Point, which looks east, Taft Point looks north as you stand on the top of the cliff straight across the valley from El Capitan.
+Besides the fewer crowds, Taft Point allows brave visitors to get iconic pictures at the edge of a 3,000 ft cliff that plummets to the valley floor.
 Many guests choose to peer over while lying on their bellies.

-Hetch Hetchy: This valley once very much resembled Yosemite valley with its deep gorge and waterfalls, but was dammed to provide drinking water to millions in the San Francisco Bay area in the early 1900s.
-However, this doesn’t mean that a visit to Hetch Hetcy is pointless.
-The reservoir and the valley are still stunningly beautiful with lots of hiking, fishing, and wildlife viewing to enjoy.
-Because it’s outside the valley by about an hour’s drive, it doesn’t receive nearly as many visitors.
+Hetch Hetchy: This valley once very much resembled Yosemite Valley with its deep gorge and waterfalls, but was dammed to provide drinking water to millions in the San Francisco Bay area in the early 1900s.
+However, this doesn’t mean visiting Hetch Hetcy is pointless.
+The reservoir and the valley are still stunningly beautiful, with lots of hiking, fishing, and wildlife viewing to enjoy.
+It doesn’t receive nearly as many visitors because it’s outside the valley by about an hour’s drive.

-Cloud’s Rest: Around 1,000 feet higher than Half Dome, Cloud’s Rest is anything but a restful hike, but is well worth the trek.
-Providing a nearly identical views as Half Dome as well as great views of Half Dome itself, this trek is a little know gem that can be accessed from Tioga Road.
-Just around 14.5 miles roundtrip, Cloud’s Rest is peaceful and doesn’t require permits unlike the crowded Half Dome.
+Cloud’s Rest: Around 1,000 feet higher than Half Dome, Cloud’s Rest is anything but a restful hike but is well worth the trek.
+Providing nearly identical views as Half Dome as well as great views of Half Dome itself, this trek is a little know gem that can be accessed from Tioga Road.
+Just around 14.5 miles roundtrip, Cloud’s Rest is peaceful and doesn’t require permits, unlike the crowded Half Dome.

 hiking in september

-The hiking in Yosemite is world-class and it is ideal in September since most of the trails are open and the weather is near-perfect.
-The park has over 800 miles of hiking trails, and many lead to waterfalls, alpine lakes, and granite peaks.
+The hiking in Yosemite is world-class, and it is ideal in September since most of the trails are open and the weather is near-perfect.
+The park has over 800 miles of hiking trails which may lead to waterfalls, alpine lakes, and granite peaks.
 Trails vary in distance and difficulty, so there is something for all ages and levels of experience.
 Each area of the park has easy to strenuous trails, so you are guaranteed to find a trail that will spark your interest.
 You can read about the best hiking trails in Yosemite, and NPS’ list of trails here.

-It’s important to keep in mind that Yosemite is in the mountains and the weather can change quickly, especially regarding afternoon thunderstorms at higher elevation.
-Remember to bring and drink plenty of water while you are on the trail and to use common sense, like not going off trail and not swimming in a pool above a waterfall.
-Some guests from humid areas will find the dry mountain air to feel hotter than it really is and may experience allergy like symptoms as well as cracking skin on their hands and feet.
+It’s important to remember that Yosemite is in the mountains, and the weather can change quickly, especially regarding afternoon thunderstorms at higher elevations.
+Remember to bring and drink plenty of water while on the trail and use common sense, like not going off trail and not swimming in a pool above a waterfall.
+Some guests from humid areas will find the dry mountain air to feel hotter than it really is and may experience allergy-like symptoms as well as cracking skin on their hands and feet.
 This is normal, but guests should bring extra water if they are getting dehydrated.

 Backpacking in September

-Backpacking is spectacular in September, but does require a wilderness permit.
+Backpacking is spectacular in September but does require a wilderness permit.
 With the weather being warm during the day and chilly at night, it is ideal for camping out among the granite and the stars.
 Read the best trails for backpacking to decide which trip is best for you.
-If you’re not sure which trail to take or where to start in planning your first backpacking trip, you can book a trip with one of our professional guides who will show you the ropes of backpacking before you get out there on your own.
+If you’re unsure which trail to take or where to start planning your first backpacking trip, you can book a trip with one of our professional guides, who will show you the ropes of backpacking before you get out there on your own.

 weather in september

 Yosemite is a large park with elevation ranging from 4,000 to over 10,000 ft.
-Therefore, visitors hiking in the backcountry will almost definitely have different weather than those day hiking in the valley.
-Always check the weather specifically where you want to go or find the closest town with the same elevation and look at its weather to get an accurate idea of what the temperature will be.
-Generally however, weather in Yosemite in September is usually warm and sunny, and all around beautiful.
+Therefore, visitors hiking in the backcountry will almost definitely have different weather than that day hiking in the valley.
+Always check the weather specifically where you want to go or find the closest town with the same elevation and look at its weather to get an accurate idea of the temperature.
+Generally, the weather in Yosemite in September is usually warm, sunny, and all-around beautiful.
 The average temperature in Yosemite Valley is a high of 82 and a low of 51 degrees Fahrenheit (28/ 11 degrees Celsius).
 At 8,000 feet, the average temperature in Tuolumne Meadows is a high of 65 and a low of 31 degrees Fahrenheit (18/ -1 degrees Celsius).
 On average, there are two days of rain in September.

 September is still wildfire season in Yosemite.
-The usually dry summers coupled with the snow being melted away provides an excellent environment for lightning strike fires to burn small parts of the forest.
+The dry summers and snow melting away provide an excellent environment for lightning-strike fires to burn small parts of the forest.
 The NPS also occasionally runs prescribed fires for the health of the forest.
 Both of these kinds of fires can be annoying as they may cause smoky conditions, but they should not be a health risk due to air quality.
-However, Yosemite also experiences larger, dangerous fires, usually started accidentally by humans through carelessness, that can burn large sections of forest and sometimes cause evacuations.
+Yosemite also experiences larger, dangerous fires, usually started accidentally by humans through carelessness, that can burn large sections of forest and sometimes cause evacuations.
 It is important that every visitor does their part to understand how wildfires start and what they can do to prevent them.
-Follow all ranger instructions concerning a fire and if evacuation is necessary, leave the park.
+Follow all ranger instructions concerning a fire, and if evacuation is necessary, leave the park.

 Wildlife in September